whosonfirst/whosonfirst-properties/properties/mz.md

 ## hours

 A simplified encoding of a venue's hours of operation.
 This is not designed to capture every edge case or exception, just daily hours with open/close times.
-The value is encoded as a dictionary with three-letter day abbreviations (`sun`, `mon`, `tue`, etc.) as keys.
+The value is encoded as a dictionary with three-letter day abbreviations (`sun`, `mon`, `tue`, `wed`, `thu`, `fri`, `sat`) as keys.
 Each day value is a dictionary with `open` and `close` keys, and values are composed of 24-hour format time like `09:30` or `16:45`.

 #### Example:
 ```